Temple for Jerusalem

 Sarah

-Gen 18.2: The 3 angels that visit Abraham and promise him that Sarah will bear a child, is in distinction to when leaving and walking toward Sodom, Abraham has difficulty finding 10 good men to save the destruction of the city.
-There is an ethical link and comparison between the angelic righteousness of the three in relation the condemned cities in the valley.
+Gen 18.2: The 3 angels that visit Abraham and promise him that Sarah will bear a child, is in distinction to when leaving and walking toward Sodom.
+Abraham had difficulty finding 10 good men to save the destruction of the city.
+There is an ethical link and comparison between the angelic righteousness of the three in relation the condemned cities in the valley, being ethically controlled versus gratuitous phallic behaviour.

 Gen 21.17: The angel that appears to Hagar and Ishmael, leading them to water.